devsamuelv/cpp-nix-experiment/README.md

 ## Building & Running

 First, because nix is awesome you don't need to download anything (except for nix).
 After cloning the repo make sure you have [nix flakes enabled](https://nixos.wiki/wiki/Flakes).
-Then execute this command `./build-run.sh` it will take some time.
+Make sure that a camera is on `/dev/video0` then execute this command `./build-run.sh` it will take some time.
 But when its finished the camera server will be running on `http://localhost:8080/stream`!

 There are three main nix commands that you will need to know to develop with nix.
 It's the `build` and `develop` commands prefixed with `nix` like so: `nix develop` or `nix run`.
 Now for the next question what do all three really do?